 TUPAC Mission Statement

-To improve lives by eliminating the harm from tobacco use and nicotine addiction using effective strategies and an anti-oppression framework to reach, involve, and mobilize individuals, organizations, and communities to develop policies, systems, and environmental norms that support nicotine-free lives.
+To improve lives by eliminating the harm from tobacco use and nicotine addiction using an anti-oppression framework and effective strategies that reach, involve, and mobilize individuals, organizations, and communities to develop policies, systems, and environmental norms that support nicotine-free lives.